abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 Sangha.
 He is trusted, as well as proactive in dealing in Sangha matters.

-I’m not so familiar with the Mahāyāna sutras.
-Certainly Sāriputta is often a fall guy in the Mahāyāna sutras.
-I’m not sure how Moggallāna comes across in the Mahāyāna sutras.
+I’m not so familiar with the Mahayana sutras.
+Certainly Sāriputta is often a fall guy in the Mahayana sutras.
+I’m not sure how Moggallāna comes across in the Mahayana sutras.

 In regards to Anuruddha, there is a passing comment about when Ānanda had asked Anuruddha to sort something out and it didn’t get done (A